catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 This proposal contains a path to update the kubelet to support more nuanced uses of cpu and memory and further on-node resource management enhancements.
-The proposed Container Compute Interface gives users a way to manage these resources without having to either bypass or hack the kubelet cpu and memory controllers.
-The CCI will allow for seamless integration of new and interesting cpu and memory policies; this allows for innovation for better workload performance and sustainability for datacenters.
+The proposed Container Compute Interface gives users a way to manage these resources without having to either bypass or hack the kubelet CPU and memory controllers.
+The CCI will allow for seamless integration of new and interesting CPU and memory policies; this allows for innovation for better workload performance and sustainability for datacenters.

 ### User Stories